brudnak/hosted-tenant-rancher/README.md

 ### Job Execution Guidelines

 - **S3 Bucket Limitation**: Each S3 bucket can only be associated with one hosted/tenant job at a time.
-- **Terraform State File**: Presence of a Terraform state file in the S3 bucket necessitates running a cleanup job before initiating a new one.
+- **Terraform State File**: Presence of a Terraform state file in the S3 bucket necessitated running a cleanup job before initiating a new one.
 - **Multiple Instances**: For simultaneous hosted/tenant setups, use unique S3 bucket names for each and note them for subsequent cleanup.

 ### Cleanup Process

-Utilize the same `config.yml` for the Hosted/Tenant Cleanup Jenkins Job.
+Use the same `config.yml` for the Hosted/Tenant Cleanup Jenkins Job.
 This job initializes the state file in the S3 bucket to facilitate the `terraform destroy` command.

 ## Config File Setup